metamagic-games/dnd-homebrews/src/Classes/Warden/Warden.md

 ## Warden

-What is the raw magic that Necromancers tap into?
+What is the raw deathly magic that Necromancers tap into?
 What is the essence of life that Druids access within nature?
 Through what channels do divine beings restore life to the faithful?

-At some point in a Warden's life, they were brought to the precipice of death, only to survive the experience.
-However, they never truly left death behind either.
-Caught in a limbo between life and death, Wardens have learned to harness this proximity to death, leveraging the terrible understanding they'vw gain from their experience.
+At some point in a warden's life, they were brought to the precipice of death, only to survive the experience.
+However, they never truly left death behind.
+Caught in a limbo between life and death, Wardens have learned to harness this proximity to death, leveraging the terrible understanding they've gain from their experience.

+### Masters of Life and Death

+Wardens understand the essences of life and death, and can access and manipulate them through their raw connection to death.

 Wardens gain their connection through a proximity to death.

-### Masters of Life and Death

-Wardens understand and access the essence of life itself, and can manipulate it through a raw connection to that essence.

-Most of all, Warden's can govern and manipulate their own soul, appearing differently to others,...
+Wardens can govern and manipulate their own soul, appearing differently to others,...

 ### On the edge of death